 The amendment to IAS 37 clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling contracts.
-Before recognizing a separate provision for an onerous contract, the entity recognizes any impairment loss that has occurred on assets used in fulfilling the contract.
+Before recognizing a separate provision for an onerous contract, the entity recognizes any impairment loss on assets used in fulfilling the contract.

-(a) New standards and amendments adopted by the Corporation (continued)
+(a) Amendments adopted by the Corporation (continued)

-Annual Improvements to IFRS Standards 2018 - 2020 The following improvements were finalized in May 2020:
+Annual Improvements to IFRS Standards 2018 - 2020 The following improvements were issued or published in May 2020:

-- IFRS 9 Financial Instruments clarifies which fees should be included in the 10% test for derecognition of financial liabilities. - IFRS 16 Leases amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives. - IFRS 1 First-time Adoption of International Financial Reporting Standards allows entities that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
+- IFRS 9 Financial Instruments clarifies which fees should be included in the 10% test for the derecognition of financial liabilities. - IFRS 16 Leases the amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives. - IFRS 1 First-time Adoption of International Financial Reporting Standards allows entities that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
 This amendment will also apply to associates and joint ventures that have taken the same IFRS 1 exemption. - IAS 41 Agriculture removal of the requirement for entities to exclude cash flows for taxation when measuring fair value under IAS 41.
-This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis. - (b) New standards, interpretations and amendments issued but not yet adopted by the Corporation
+This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis.